Dream a Little Dream of Me: The Mamas and the Papas version

 "Dream a Little Dream of Me" was recorded for the Mamas & the Papas April 1968 album release The Papas & the Mamas with lead vocals by Cass Elliot.
 The group had often sung the song for fun, having been familiarized with it by member Michelle Phillips, whose father had been friends with the song's co-writer, Fabian Andre, in Mexico City, where Michelle Phillips' family had resided when she was a young girl.
 The song was recorded after the group heard about Andre's death; Philips recalled: "It was very shocking...we had never thought about [the song] again until we were all sitting around that day discussing his death, when we started to pick out the song...to see if we could remember the lyrics to it.

-"Mama" Cass Elliot suggested to group leader John Phillips that the group record "Dream a Little Dream of Me".
+Cass Elliot suggested to group leader John Phillips that the group record "Dream a Little Dream of Me".
 According to him, she was unhappy while recording the song, objecting to its "campiness".
 Elliot herself, though, later told Melody Maker: "I tried to sing it like it was 1943 and somebody had just come in and said, 'Here's a new song.'
 I tried to sing it as if it were the first time."
 On the recording, Cass is heard in the introduction speaking in the background behind the acoustic guitar, mentioning a drink, and then Phillips gives an introduction ("And now, to sing this lovely ballad, here is Mama Cass."), as Cass clears her throat.
 Cass did her own whistling, which is heard before the song's fade.